How to maintain your air conditioning system to extend its lifespan and keep it running efficiently with maintaining maintenance on your system.

 This involves a different cleaner than the outdoor condenser coils.
 It is easiest to clean the evaporator coils when it is hot out and the A/C will be running.
 There is a spray on cleaner you can purchase from your local hardware store that is easy to use.
 If the air conditioner is running it will rinse off itself from the condensation.

 4) Clear area around heat vents

 Heat vents and cold air return is not just for the winter when your furnace is on.
 They are what allows air to recirculate throughout your home keeping it cool and comfortable.
-Make sure you do a walk through and check that you have adequate space around your registers so you get the best circulation possible.
+Make sure you do a walk through and check that you have adequate space around your vents and the return so you get the best circulation possible.

 For troubleshooting tips on getting a malfunctioning A/C working again, check out our HVAC FAQ page.
 And remember never touch anything you feel uncomfortable with or are unsure of.
 Some problems are easy to fix while others are more complex and you do not wish to damage your unit or turn a small issue into a big one!

 Is anything missing from this article?
 Do you have a question you’d like us to answer?
 Let us know in the comments!